 The opportunities that the education program offered really helped me decide to attend Point Park.
 They provide in-depth and real life experiences for students in the major.
-I got into classrooms in the Pittsburgh area almost immediately into my first month here at Point Park!
-The downtown location, and how accepting and helpful the university is to their students solidified my decision.
+I got into classrooms in the Pittsburgh area almost immediately in my first month here at Point Park!
+The Downtown location, and how accepting and helpful the university is to their students solidified my decision.

 Who is your favorite professor, advisor, or staff member?

 My favorite staff member is Caleb Rodgers, who is the Resident Director of First Year Students.
 He is always willing to answer my questions, whether they make sense or not, and is totally honest with me.
 He has made my experience as a Resident Educator a smooth ride and extremely rewarding.
 Thanks Caleb!

 How did you adjust to life in the city when you first arrived on campus?

 I have lived near the city for about 10 years, and I adjusted to actually living in the city by exploring the fun places to eat, shop, and hangout downtown with friends.

 What is the most important lesson that you've learned while being in college?